Home of The Real World New York

 "After visiting and rejecting several dozen locations, the producers found this building downtown and broke through the walls of two adjacent apartments to form a single, vast four-bedroom loft - one that few artistic young wannabes could actually afford to rent, even en masse.
 Both home and set, the place has been bugged, with 14 microphones set into the ceiling and night tables in addition to the wireless ones the participants wear.
 The phones have been tapped so that viewers can hear both sides of the conversation.
 In an adjacent work space with a separate entrance, a crew of up to 13 people at a time puts in 10 hour shifts surrounded by dubbing racks, a sound-mixing console and swags of cable."
 (1992 Newspaper Article)

-The 2nd floor is now a single apartment and the ground floor retail space is leased to Victoria's Secret PINK.
+The ground floor retail space is leased to Victoria's Secret PINK.

 Articles / Google Street View / Links